FriendsOfEpub/blitzck-cli/README.md

 ```
 blitzck [command] <options>

+    cmt ................ show core media types
+        --all, -a ........... show all core media types
+        --help, -h .......... show help specific to the ns command
+        --list, -l .......... show the list of core media types available in the database
+        --search, -s ........ search a specific core media type
+    help ............... show help menu
+    ns ................. show namespaces
+        --all, -a ........... show all namespaces
+        --help, -h .......... show help specific to the ns command
+        --list, -l .......... show the list of namespaces available in the database
+        --search, -s ........ search a specific namespace
     support ............ show support for the Reading System
         --help, -h .......... show help specific to the support command
         --json, -j .......... show a raw JSON output
         --list, -l .......... show the list of Reading Systems available in the database
         --search, -s ........ search a specific Reading System
-    ns ................. show namespaces
-        --all, -a ........... show all namespaces
-        --help, -h .......... show help specific to the ns command
-        --list, -l .......... show the list of namespaces available in the database
-        --search, -s ........ search a specific namespace
     version ............ show the version
-    help ............... show help menu
 ```

 ## Support Features